Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 == Memory Address Space
 There are two types of memory address space model:
-- Single logically shared address space: A memory reference can be made by any processor to any memory location through loads/stores, it is also known as *shared memory architecture*.
+- *Single logically shared address space (symmetric multiprocessors)*: A memory reference can be made by any processor to any memory location through loads/stores, it is also known as *shared memory architecture*.
 The address space is shared among processors: The same physical address on 2 processors refers to the same location in memory.
 - *Multiple and private address spaces*: The processors communicate among them through send/receive primitives, it is also known as *message passing architecture*.
 The address space is logically disjoint and cannot be addressed by different processors: the same physical address on 2 processors refers to 2 different locations in 2 different memories.

 === Shared Addresses